nguyenv14/nguyenv14/README.md

 # nguyen.v14
 HI!
 I'M NGUYEN 🧑‍💻👋
 + I'm a student at Vietnam Korea University of Information and Communication Technology
-+ My major is Software Engineeringư
++ My major is Software Engineering
 + Iloveu so much.
 C 🫶💗🧡